open-sauced/intro/05-how-to-contribute-to-open-source.md

 Once you've found a project you'd like to contribute to, the next step is to submit a contribution.
 Here's a general outline of the process:

-1. **Fork the repository**: Create a fork of the project's repository, which will create a copy of the repository under your GitHub account.
-This will allow you to make changes to the codebase without affecting the original project.
+1. **[Fork the repository](https://docs.github.com/en/get-started/quickstart/fork-a-repo#forking-a-repository)**: Forking a repository means creating a copy of the repository under your GitHub account.
+It allows you to make changes to the codebase without affecting the original project.

-2. **Clone your fork**: Clone your forked repository to your local machine by running the following command in your terminal or command prompt:
+2. **[Clone your forked repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository#cloning-a-repository)**: Make a copy of your forked repository to your local machine.
+Run the following command in your terminal:

    ```
    git clone https://github.com/YOUR-USERNAME/REPOSITORY-NAME.git
    ```

-   Replace "YOUR-USERNAME" with your GitHub username and "REPOSITORY-NAME" with the name of the repository.
+   Replace "YOUR-USERNAME" with your GitHub username and "REPOSITORY-NAME" with the repository's name.

 3. **Create a new branch**: Before making any changes, create a new branch in your local repository to work on your contribution.
-This will help you keep your changes separate from the `main` branch and make it easier to submit a pull request later.
+Creating a new branch is the best practice in open source because it keeps your changes separate from the `main` branch.

    You can create a new branch using the following command:

    ```
    git checkout -b YOUR-BRANCH-NAME